adracea/hugo-theme-hello-friend-ng/exampleSite/content/posts/creating-a-new-theme.md

 :wq
 ```

 Generate the web site and verify the results.
-The home page has two sections, posts and pages, and each section has the right set of headings and links in it.
+The home page has two sections, logs and pages, and each section has the right set of headings and links in it.

 But, that about page still renders to about-time/index.html.